sichkar-valentyn/Neural_Networks_for_Computer_Vision/Theory/cifar10.md

 ```

 #### <a id="forward-pass-for-affine-layer">Forward Pass for Affine layer</a>
-Defining function for naive forward pass for convolutional layer.
+Defining function for forward pass for Affine layer.
 ```py
 """
 ```